Online Gambling Operators Sponsoring Rugby Teams

 And with rugby increasingly moving to the digital market – in Japan, over 1.7 billion digital video views were recorded through the duration of the 2019 World Cup – that is another way in which casinos can piggyback on the sport’s growing appeal and build upon their existing commercial and brand bases.

-Football has already provided the blueprint for casinos and gaming companies to generate lucrative sponsorships with a sport, and rugby is just another logical step for these companies to make.
+Football has already provided the blueprint for 1 euro deposit casino and gaming companies to generate lucrative sponsorships with a sport, and rugby is just another logical step for these companies to make.
 It seems these partnerships are here to stay and will prove mutually beneficial.